MollyTSlater/Network_Home_Lab/README.md

 # **Home Lab: Network Security**

 This repository is created to show my progress as I complete a home lab revolving around Netweok Security topics.
-It will showcase my experiemnts, labs, and results from both.
+It will showcase my experiments, labs, and results from both.
 They will also include write-ups explaining what I have done.

 <center>***</center>

 ## Contents

-### Learning Basics
+1).

+2).

+3).